top of page

 Dr. Jason C. Méndez

 Jason is a Boricua artist and educator from the Hunts Points section of the South Bronx.
 As a writer and playwright, his work explores South Bronx culture and history, Boricua identity, and the concept of home.
-His scholarship focuses on arts as social justice, cultural studies in education, and public pedagogy.
+His scholarship explores creative entrepreneurship, arts as social justice, and public pedagogy.
 For more on Dr. Méndez visit: www.jasoncmendez.com

 Photo Feb 01, 7 34 35 PM.jpg